1bouillonbaptiste/athena/README.md

 You can either

 1. run your code using poetry with `poetry run script.py`
-2. enter the dev container with `make build && make local` to run your code safely.
+2. enter the dev container with `make build && make local` to run your code (recommended for deep-learning).

 ## Usage